An Algebraic Geometric Foundation for a Classification of Superintegrable Systems in Arbitrary Dimension: Introduction

-Symmetries are an essential tool in the study of Hamiltonian systems and superintegrable systems are the most symmetric of these.
-Their study has a long history due to the attractive possibility of determining almost all important features using algebraic methods alone.
-Special functions appear naturally as a manifestation of a superintegrable system's symmetry and, for many authors, are the main motivation for their study.
+Symmetries are an essential tool in the study of Hamiltonian systems, and superintegrable systems are the most symmetric of these.
+The prototypical example of a superintegrable system is the Kepler system of planetary motion around a central celestial body.
+By the nature of the equations of motion, the movement of the planet is completely determined by its position and momentum given at any fixed point in time.
+More abstractly, the movement defines a curve in the six-dimensional \emph{phase-space} of position and momentum.

+In a conservative central force field, the energy and the angular momentum vector are conserved under the temporal evolution of the system.
+The Kepler system has the remarkable property that it possesses an additional conserved quantity: the Laplace-Runge-Lenz vector, pointing from the force centre towards the perihelion of the planetary orbit.
+Together, these form seven scalar constants of motion.
+Each of them defines a function on phase-space and confines the trajectory of the system to a level set of this function.
+Since phase space is six-dimensional, only five out of them can be functionally independent.
+Indeed, there are two scalar identities among them.

+The quantum counterpart of the Kepler system is the aforementioned model of the hydrogen atom.
+Its conserved quantities are represented by quantum numbers, which constitute the ordering principle behind the Periodic Table of Elements.

+With the Kepler system in mind, a (maximally) superintegrable system is defined as a Hamiltonian system of arbitrary dimension~$n$ possessing the maximal number of functionally independent constants of motion, which is $2n-1$.
+The superintegrable system is called quadratic if the constants of motion can be chosen quadratic in the momenta.

+The study of superintegrable systems has a long standing history due to the attractive possibility of determining almost all important features using algebraic methods alone.
+Beyond this obvious motivation, worthwhile in its own right, there exists also a deeper aspiration to classify superintegrable systems: They give rise to a large class of special functions.